 Don’t “Eye-Ball” Your Water Chemistry

 You should only add chemicals to your spa water after you have measured the chemical balance.
-Make sure you keep your dialed-in.
+Adding too many or too little water treatment products to your spa can harm you and the spa.
+Make sure you keep your water chemistry dialed-in.

 Don’t Use Bleach